Yu Shi

 Conference Presentations

-• “Native Ears to Feed: Producing Strategies of Transnational Gramophone Companies in the 1920s China through Quyi Recordings.”
-Association for Asian Studies Conference, Panel Organizer and Paper Presenter, Seattle, March 2024.
+- “Native Ears to Feed: Producing Strategies of Transnational Gramophone Companies in 1920s China through Quyi Recordings,” on the panel Evidence on Air: Unraveling Modern East Asia in Media Sources (Panel Organizer)at the Annual Meeting of the Association for Asian Studies (AAS), Seattle, WA, March 14-17, 2024.